aniket-alt/world-models-av-short-story/README.md

 │       │   ├── metrics.json         ← Quantitative results
 │       │   └── plots/               ← Visualizations
 │       └── README.md                ← Explains what was reproduced and how
-│
-└── assets/
-    └── images/                      ← Diagrams and figures from the paper
 ```

 ---